KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 That middle section is looking pretty empty.
 Let's get some data to work with!
 We'll add a couple of fake questions and answers to your component, and change the template code to render the trivia questions dynamically.

 In VS Code, open _trivia/trivia.component.ts_.
-We're going to add fake questions here.
+We're going to add some fake questions here.

 Copy and paste the following code inside the body of the TriviaComponent, before the `constructor` method.